Claudy bombing: RUC investigation

-Some time after the bombing, Chesney was questioned by the then Bishop of Derry Neil Farren, and later again by Farren's successor Bishop Edward Daly.
+Sometime after the bombing, Chesney was questioned by the then Bishop of Derry Neil Farren, and later again by Farren's successor Bishop Edward Daly.
 At both times, Chesney denied any involvement.
 Chesney served in the parish of Cullion from July 1972 until November 1972.
 He was then hospitalised and spent a period of recovery in County Donegal.
 In December 1973, he was transferred to the parish of Convoy, County Donegal.
 Although he often crossed the border into Northern Ireland, he was never arrested and never faced a police interview.
 Chesney died in 1980, aged 46.

 PSNI investigation

 No person was arrested for the bombings at the time, but following calls for a new inquiry, a fresh investigation was started by the Police Service of Northern Ireland (PSNI) in 2002.
 As part of the investigation, the police uncovered documents showing that the then Secretary of State for Northern Ireland Willie Whitelaw discussed Chesney's involvement with Cardinal William Conway.
 The actions of two other Catholic priests, Patrick Fell and John Burns, were also examined.

 On 30 November 2005, the PSNI detained four people in connection with the bombing.
 They were, however, released without charge the next day and denied involvement.
 Among those arrested was the then Sinn Féin MLA Francie Brolly, who subsequently initiated a court action against the police but the matter was 'stayed' – he did not proceed with the case.